 Adults should be aware and responsive to the child's reactions.
 Some children refuse or are very reluctant for an adult outside of the family to care for them.
-In these circumstances, the Pre-school will discuss with the parent or carer what special arrangements can be made.
+In these circumstances, the Out of School Club will discuss with the parent or carer what special arrangements can be made.

-The dignity of the child must be respected and so as much as can be kept confidential between child, Pre-school and parent or carer.
+The dignity of the child must be respected and so as much as can be kept confidential between child, Out of School Club and parent or carer.